jkk111/CS4098/README.md

 Admin Access Only
 1. Admins can edit and see the seating layout on the "Create Tables" page.
 2. To do this, click on the menu button on the top of the screen.
 This will drop down all the menu options.
 Then click on "Create Tables".
-3. If it is the first table layout, leave the dropdown as is, and name your layout.
+3. If you wish to create a new table layout, leave the dropdown as is, and name your layout.
 This can be a description of the layout, or the room it is designed for etc.
 4. To add a table, click anywhere on the grey canvas.
 You can then click and drag your table anywhere on the canvas.
 To add another table, just click anywhere on the canvas again.
 5. If you accidentally add a table you don't want, you can get rid of it by clicking the "Click to delete the last table you interacted with".
 The last table you interacted with is either the last table you added, or the last one you dragged.
 This table is indicated by a blue border around it.
-6. When you are finished your layout, click "Update Table Layout".
+6. When you are finished your layout, click "Create Table Layout".
 If you try to create a layout without giving it a name/description you will be presented with a warning message.
 Name the layout to save it.
 7. If you want to view/edit your layout, simply select it from the dropdown.
 You can then see where the tables are and move them/ add or delete if necessary.
 You cannot change the layout name/description.
+When you have finished editing your table layout click "Update Table Layout" to save it.
 8. Additionally, admins can few the seating aragements on the "View Events" page.
 Click on the name of the event you want to view the seating arangements for, and a "Show Seating Arrangments" button will appear.
 Click on this to view the seating arragments for the event.
 If no one has bought a ticket yet, there will be no button, instead "There are currently no attendees for this event" will appear.